hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 When added to the map, waypoint items editors are also added in the mission list on the right hand side.
 These editors can be used to change mission items to different types and delete them.

-This topic shows how to create a basic manual mission.
+This topic shows how to create a basic waypoint mission.

-## Create a Manual Mission
+## Create a Waypoint Mission

 This example creates a simple end-to-end mission that includes takeoff, setting waypoints, and landing.

-To create a manual mission:
+To create a waypoint mission:

 1. Open the *Plan View* and select the **Mission** button (top right).